VisualComputing/nub/README.md

 * `worldLocation(Vector)` and `worldDisplacement(Vector)` transforms frame coordinates and vectors (resp.) to the world.
 * `setConstraint(Constrain)` applies a [Constraint](https://visualcomputing.github.io/frames-javadocs/frames/primitives/constraint/Constraint.html) to a frame instance limiting its motion.

-The main disadvantage of using frames is that you need to know the scene hierarchy topology in advanced to be able to traverse it.
+The main disadvantage of using detached frames is that you need to know the scene hierarchy topology in advanced to be able to traverse it.

 ### Attached frames